North Saskatchewan River: Flood of 1986

 The river peaked at a stage of 11.5 m with a peak instantaneous discharge of 4520 m3/s.

 2013 Alberta flooding

 Along with many other rivers in central and southern Alberta during late June, the North Saskatchewan saw significantly higher water levels and flow rates.
 The river peaked at a stage of 9.03 m with a peak instantaneous discharge of 2710 m3/s on June 23 in Edmonton.
 This is significantly higher than the Bow River's peak height at 4.1 m and peak discharge of 1750 m3/s on June 21, that caused widespread flooding in Calgary.
 However, due to the expansive North Saskatchewan River Valley and natural sanctuary/parkland that surrounds it, the City of Edmonton had only minor, isolated flooding, with virtually no major property damage as a result.

-Recent challenges and climate trends

-In recent decades the North Saskatchewan River basin has experienced increasing variability in hydrology and water availability linked to climate variability, land-use change and growing urban and agricultural demands.
-Researchers and government studies note a trend toward earlier spring snowmelt, greater interannual variability in streamflow, and heightened risk of both low-flow drought conditions and episodic high-flow/flood events.
-These shifts complicate water management, increase flood exposure for communities along the river, and place additional pressure on water quality and aquatic ecosystems downstream of urban centres such as Edmonton.

-Local monitoring indicates that while long-term water quality has improved since the mid-20th century, episodic peaks in turbidity, nutrients and bacterial counts continue to occur during spring melt and after major precipitation events — a concern for recreational users and municipal water treatment operators.

-Efforts to address these challenges include expanded basin monitoring networks, updated flood-hazard mapping and land-use planning, and hydrological modelling studies that aim to project future changes to seasonal flow timing and magnitude to inform adaptive water management across Alberta and Saskatchewan.

 Commercial navigation

 The North Saskatchewan River has always been a major trade route from Hudson Bay and central Canada across the Canadian Prairies to the Canadian Rockies.
 During the fur trade era, birch bark canoes and York boats travelled up and down the Saskatchewan delivering trade goods and amassing furs for transportation to Europe.

 The North Saskatchewan also witnessed a lively, although short-lived, era of steamboat shipping during the 1870s, 1880s, and 1890s.
 The Hudson's Bay Company (HBC) purchased a number of steamboats from companies operating on the Red River and trading at Winnipeg/Fort Garry.
 The HBC desired to avoid paying the labour costs of fur trade brigades, and hoped steamboat shipping would provide a suitable alternative.
 Several HBC steamboats navigated the river intermittently for many years, although fluctuating water levels and natural barriers (rapids and sandbars) hampered efficient operation.

 With the arrival of the railroad in Western Canada, steamboat shipping on the North Saskatchewan tapered off, but steamboats operated in the Edmonton area until the economic crash of 1912-14.